 I am about to sell a few of my special vintage t-shirts, jeans, jackets due to business development.
-The RUN-DMC t-shirt was a birthday present given me in the beginning of the 90’s.
-It was bought from a local store specializing in American youth culture by one of my best friends.
+The RUN-DMC t-shirt was a birthday present given me at the beginning of the 90s.
+Bought from a local store specializing in American youth culture by one of my best friends.
 It came with a lot of different label tags from Adidas that I kept for years.
-However, at some point due to moving to a new address they disappeared.
+However, at some point, due to moving to a new address, they disappeared.
 I thought I sold the tee shirt a few years back when I used to have a second-hand clothing stall every Sunday at a market.
-Therefore, I was positively surprised finding the tee at the bottom of my underwear drawer a month ago.
-The t-shirt is in very good condition, no visible holes, no “yellowish colour,” stains or spots.
-The size is Large, and it’s “oversize” large (most probably oversize due to the hip-hop style).
+Therefore, I was positively surprised by finding the tee at the bottom of my underwear drawer a month ago.
+The t-shirt is in excellent condition, no visible holes, no “yellowish colour,” stains or spots.
+The size is large, and it’s “oversize” large (most probably oversize due to the hip-hop style).
 The logo in front is a little faded due to washing (see image).

-The magazine Forbes 2007 “This collaboration between the sportswear company and the hip-hop group produced one of the most sought-after concert T-shirts in the world.
-It was made for promotional purposes for a show in the early 1980s.
-The shirt has both the Run-D.M.C., and the Adidas logos placed next to each other in the front, with an original joint logo on the back.”
+The magazine Forbes 2007 “This collaboration between the sportswear company and the hip-hop group produced one of the most sought-after concert T-shirts in the world made for promotional purposes for a show in the early 1980s.
+The shirt has the Run-D.M.C. and the Adidas logos placed next to each other in the front.
+With an original joint logo on the back.”

 Forbes Magazine ranking of the most valuable t-shirts in the market

-Run-DMC, is one of the most influential hip-hop groups from queen, New York, founded in 1981 by Joseph Simmons, Darryl McDaniels, and Jam Master Jay.
-Not only powerful music wise, it was also one of the very original groups that realized and developed the business potential of a whole new industry Hip-hop, the first that signed endorsement contract with a multinational clothing brand Adidas ($1.6 million).
-Furthermore, they pioneered and explored the musical collaboration ship across genre and importance of MC and DJ relationship.
+Run-DMC is one of the most influential hip-hop groups from Queens, New York, founded in 1981 by Joseph Simmons, Darryl McDaniels, and Jam Master Jay.
+Not only powerful music-wise, but it was also one of the very original groups that realized and developed the business potential of a whole new industry Hip-hop, the first that signed an endorsement contract with a multinational clothing brand Adidas ($1.6 million).
+Furthermore, they pioneered and explored the musical collaboration ship across genre and the importance of MC and DJ relationship.

-Run-DMC incorporated rock into the hip-hop with songs like “Rock Box and King of Rock,” and developed a new genre with their musical influence a fusion called “rap-rock” that eventually should become a huge market for the music Industry with bands such as KoRn, Kid Rock, Limp Bizkit, Limkin Park.
+Run-DMC incorporated rock into the hip-hop with songs like “Rock Box and King of Rock.
+And developed a new genre with their musical influence a fusion called “rap-rock”, that eventually should become a massive market for the music Industry with bands such as Korn, Kid Rock, Limp Bizkit, Linkin Park.
 Maybe the most successful crossover song ever to be performed by a hip-hop act was Run-DMC & Aerosmith song “rock this way (originally by Aerosmith).